 In fact, your HR application may already be in the cloud running as software as a service (SaaS).
 And there may be other applications like payroll that are also low-hanging fruit; and because SaaS is actually the cloud, these are considered wins.

 Whereas you may have other applications that are key to running your organization that are highly complex and integrated into every crack and crevice of your operation:

-These types of applications would score terrible on a cloud readiness assessment because they have too many dependencies for data from other applications.
+These types of applications would score terribly on a cloud readiness assessment because they have too many dependencies on data from other applications.

 In fact, once you start assessing your readiness you may find apps having 3 to 4 layers of dependencies on other applications.